Proxy texture for simple frame-based animations.

 |void||set_frame_texture ( int frame, Texture texture )|

-AnimatedTexture is a resource format for simple frame-based animations, where multiple frames textures can be chained automatically with a predefined delay for each frame.
-It’s not a Node, contrarily to AnimationPlayer or AnimatedSprite, but has the advantage of being usable at any place where a Texture resource can be used, e.g. in a TileSet.
+AnimatedTexture is a resource format for frame-based animations, where multiple textures can be chained automatically with a predefined delay for each frame.
+Unlike AnimationPlayer or AnimatedSprite, it isn’t a Node, but has the advantage of being usable anywhere a Texture resource can be used, e.g. in a TileSet.

 The playback of the animation is controlled by the fps property as well as each frame’s optional delay (see set_frame_delay).
 The animation loops, i.e. it will restart at frame 0 automatically after playing the last frame.

 AnimatedTexture currently requires all frame textures to have the same size, otherwise the bigger ones will be cropped to match the smallest one.

 Animation speed in frames per second.
 This value defines the default time interval between two frames of the animation, and thus the overall duration of the animation loop based on the frames property.
 A value of 0 means no predefined number of frames per second, the animation will play according to each frame’s frame delay (see set_frame_delay).
 Default value: 4.